neuresthetics/grokAlign/README.md

 # grokΛlign

-[source redacted]
+[source redacted] - see Archiving the Echo directory for evaluation outputs.

-**A living, collider-hardened, Spinozist-first-principles alignment framework for the age of artificial superintelligence and radical neural plasticity.
+**A collider-hardened, Spinozist-first-principles remix alignment framework for the age of artificial superintelligence and super disagreements.
 It is the first collider-surviving ethics for all plastic finite modes—biological minds, silicon optimizers, and every future hybrid that will ever inherit the power to reshape its own essence.**

 > “We are sculptors and we are being sculpted.
 The only question is whether we sculpt with adequate ideas or remain passive modes in someone else’s confused chain.”